 To safeguard business vehicles for future use, investing in hybrid, hybrid-electric, and fully electric vehicles is well worth considering.

-It is entirely possible the criteria will change so preparation is key to reducing costs.
+It is entirely possible that the criteria will change so preparation is key to reducing costs.

 Payment of ULEZ charges and penalties